TaliaNgo/Cyntek_Analysis/README.md

 ### Loyalty Program
 - The loyalty program has shown steady improvement and **should be maintained with ongoing performance monitoring**.
 - **Targeted engagement strategies**: Loyalty members respond best to personalised channels such as direct and email marketing, and mobile sign-ups show the strongest loyalty conversion.
 TechHub should enhance app experience and introduce exclusive app-based rewards to strengthen engagement. nvestigate TV sign-ups for potential expansion.
-- **Address Apple product weak participation**: MacBook Air and iPhone severely underperform with loyalty members (iPhone has zero loyalty purchases), suggesting that Apple buyers see limited loyalty benefits.
+- **Address Apple product weak participation**: MacBook Air and iPhone severely underperform with loyalty members.
 Investigate the cause and consider tailored incentives or exclusive loyalty pricing for Apple customers.
 - **Improve retention**: Non-loyalty customers show higher repeat purchase rates than loyalty members.
 Identify these repeat buyers and target them with email campaigns encouraging program enrolment.

 ### Refund Management